 2007 IYRS acquires the Museum of Yachting, located across Newport Harbor at Fort Adams.
 Both organizations preserve maritime traditions, and the school and the museum coordinate projects, events, and exhibits for the public.

 2008 The school’s second historic building, the Aquidneck Mill Building, is restored.
 The Edward W. Kane and James Gubelmann Library is built on the fourth floor as a student and community resource to house the Museum of Yachting collection and IYRS' growing collection of maritime books and periodicals.

 2010 IYRS launches its third full-time program in Composites Technology.
 The program trains students in designing and manufacturing with advanced materials.
 The program becomes industry-leading and expands the school’s educational focus into new industries and areas of technical focus.

-2017 IYRS launches the Digital Modeling & Fabrication program and officially opens The Brooks Building, a 20,000 SF state-of-the-art campus facility.
-The new program and building signal a commitment to advanced manufacturing and traditional trades.
+2017 IYRS launches the Digital Modeling & Fabrication program and officially opens the Brooks Building, a newly constructed 20,000 SF campus facility to house its modern manufacturing programs.
+The new program and building signal a steadfast commitment to advanced manufacturing and traditional trades.

 2018 The Aquidneck Mill Building is rededicated as the John Mecray Aquidneck Mill Building in memory of one of IYRS’ founders, John Mecray, a noted marine artist.